Promethium: Precautions

-Promethium has no biological role.
+Promethium, similar to most other lanthanides, has no biological role.
 Promethium-147 can emit gamma rays, which are dangerous for all lifeforms, during its beta decay.
 Interactions with tiny quantities of promethium-147 are not hazardous if certain precautions are observed.
 In general, gloves, footwear covers, safety glasses, and an outer layer of easily removed protective clothing should be used.

 It is not known what human organs are affected by interaction with promethium; a possible candidate is the bone tissues.
 Sealed promethium-147 is not dangerous.
 However, if the packaging is damaged, then promethium becomes dangerous to the environment and humans.
 If radioactive contamination is found, the contaminated area should be washed with water and soap, but, even though promethium mainly affects the skin, the skin should not be abraded.
 If a promethium leak is found, the area should be identified as hazardous and evacuated, and emergency services must be contacted.
 No dangers from promethium aside from the radioactivity are known.